-Data for the amount of CO2 emissions produced by the LULUCF sector is published by the Department of Energy and Climate Change (DECC) by local authority.
+Data for the amount of CO2 emissions produced by the LULUCF sector is published by the Department for Business, Energy and Industrial Strategy (BEIS) by local authority.

 Local authority CO2 emissions forecasts within the LULUCF sector are assumed to be a function of land area i.e. more land gives more potential for deforestation, emissions from soils, etc. We have taken land area data, measured in hectares, from the UK Standard Area Measurements for 2007, and assumed that these values have not changed over time.
-Then we took UK LULUCF emissions data from DECC for 2005-14, and DEFRA forecasts for 2015 and 2020.
-For the years in between, we assumed a straight line and extrapolated annual data points and beyond 2020 we assumed a continuation of the trend.
-Then, using data from DECC for 2005-14, we projected the local authority LULUCF emissions by taking the previous year's emissions, and adding the local authority share (calculated by taking each area's share of total UK land area) of the net change in UK LULUCF emissions in each year.
+Then we took LULUCF emissions data from BEIS by local authorities for 2005-17, and make projections by taking the previous year's emissions, and adding the local authority share (calculated by taking each area's share of total UK land area) of the net change in UK LULUCF emissions in each year.